-Britons sent temporarily to an EU country as “detached workers” will remain liable to only pay social security contributions in the UK, and vice versa.
+Britons sent temporarily to an EU country as detached workers will remain liable to pay social security contributions only in the UK, and vice versa.

-The Protocol also allows individuals to receive planned medical treatment in the UK or the EU, funded by their responsible state.
+The Protocol allows individuals to receive planned medical treatment in the UK or the EU, funded by their responsible state.

-As free movement of services will also end, enterprises and self-employed individuals will no longer benefit from the freedom to supply services between the UK and the EU.
+As free movement of services will end, enterprises and self-employed individuals will no longer benefit from the freedom to supply services between the UK and the EU.